What is a good click through rate?

 Relevance – This factor combines the complete search experience from query to landing page.

 Instead of listing them individually, I include bid, keyword match type, negative keywords/audiences, quality score, and ad copy as part of the overall relevance factor.
-All of these items need to work together in order to yield a higher CTR.
+The more your keywords and ads relate to each other, the more relevant your ad will be to searchers.
+These items need to work together to yield a higher CTR.

 Device – Dovetailing off ad rank, CTR will vary by device.
 I generally find mobile CTR to be higher than desktop and tablet.
-However, volume tends to be much lower.
-Mobile ads will also take up much of the screen, often giving users only paid options before having to scroll.
+Mobile ads will also take up much of the screen, often giving users only images before having to scroll.

 Data – My general rule of thumb is to have at least 100 impressions on any given campaign, ad group, keyword, or piece of ad copy before optimizing.
 There are always exceptions, but this threshold is a good baseline, as it gives the specific item a fair chance to succeed.